dropzone/dropzone/index.md

 | `maxThumbnailFilesize`  | in MB.
 When the filename exceeds this limit, the thumbnail will not be generated
 | `thumbnailWidth`        |
 | `thumbnailHeight`       |
+| `maxFiles`              | if not `null` defines how many files this Dropzone handles.
+If it exceeds, the event `maxfilesexceeded` will be called.
+The dropzone element gets the class `dz-max-files-reached` accordingly so you can provided visual feedback.
 | `resize`                | is the function that gets called to create the resize information.
 It gets the `file` as first parameter and must return an object with `srcX`, `srcY`, `srcWidth` and `srcHeight` and the same for `trg*`.
 Those values are going to be used by `ctx.drawImage()`.
 | `init`                  | is a function that gets called when Dropzone is initialized.
 You can setup event listeners inside this function.
 | <strike>`acceptedMimeTypes`</strike> | Deprecated in favor of `acceptedFiles`